lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-11. Label the fae with age and gender results if the model is enabled otherwise use a simple label.
+11. Label the face with age and gender results if the model is enabled otherwise use a simple label.

 ```cpp
                 out.str("");